-Now that we have bought most or perhaps all the materials that we need to replace this set of stairs, we are going to show you how we did this job, so, if you have something like this to fix you could have a good idea how to go about.
+Now that we have bought the materials that we need to replace this set of stairs, we are going to show you, how we did this job, so, if you have to do it yourself one day, you know what to do.

-First, you need to remove the old set of stairs; but before you do that you need to know if there is anything that you can save, in my case I decided that I could save the old hand rail, if I could keep it attached to the house as it was, and so I did.
-To do that I had to cut all connection between the hand rail and the rest of the stairs that had to be demolished.
-After doing that I started to remove the old timber treads one by one, you see you need to be careful here, because they are heavy and it is easy to get hurt.
-Anyhow, you might need to use a sledgehammer to knock the treads out of there housing, because some of them may still have some old nails holding them in place.
-After you have removed all the treads you remove the old timber strings, here again one needs to be careful specially if they are long and heavy.
+First, you need to remove the old set of stairs; but before you do that you need to know if there is anything that you can save, in my case I decided that I could save the old hand rail, if I could keep it attached to the house and so I did.
+First, I cut all connection between the hand rail and the rest of the stairs that had to be demolished.
+After doing that, I started to remove the old timber treads one by one, you see you need to be careful here, because they are heavy, and it is easy to get hurt.
+Anyhow, you need to use a sledgehammer to knock the treads out of there housing, because some of them may still have some old nails holding them in place.
+After you have removed all the treads you remove the old timber strings, here again you need to be careful specially if they are long and heavy.

-Next step, you need to insure that the part of the house that you are attaching the new stringers is solid, and if it is not fix or replace whatever it is needed.
-Now you can take one of the steel stringers and lift in position to see if it fits and where it ends, because there you may have to dig a hole in the ground if your stringer have an in ground leg, to do that, you should get your stairs approximately in the right position, once you have done that, you need to work out the height of the top step; because the top step needs to be the same height of the rest of the steps, so, this is one of the critical measurement, the other one is the distance between the two stringers, as we will explain soon.
+Next step insure that the part of the house that you are attaching the new stringers is solid and if it is not fix or replace whatever it is needed.
+Now you can take one of the steel stringers and lift in position to see if it fits and where it ends, because you may have to dig a hole in the ground if your stringers have an in-ground leg.
+To do that, you should get your stairs approximately in the right position, once you have done that, you need to work out the height of the top step; because the top step needs to be the same height of the rest of the steps, so, this is one of the critical measurement, the other one is the distance between the two stringers, as we will explain soon.

 Now, mark the centre of the stairs and sit the two stringers at the same distance, generally the top flange of the stringers would be level or one inch below the existing floor, which will be your last step.
 Temporary fix the two stringer with a small coach screw each at the distance that you have worked out, these screws are only temporary but they should be strong enough to hold the weight of the stringers easily; now if you are using concrete treads you virtually need to fit the top tread on the two stringer, you need to do this because the holes for the bolts of the concrete treads most time are not in line with the holes on the flange that holds the treads, then fit also your bottom tread on the stringers.
 If everything has been marked right the treads should be level both ways (level the full length and level across) and the top tread should be the same height as the rest of the stairs, if they don’t work out the first time make any adjustment necessary.
 Once you have achieved that you can fix the top flange properly with larger coach screws or bolts.